Mayo Clinic Care Network Content

 Tips for keeping your humidifier clean

 • Use distilled or demineralized water.
-Tap water contains minerals that can create deposits inside your humidifier that promote bacterial growth.
+Tap water contains minerals that can lead to the growth of bacteria inside your humidifier.
 When released into the air, these minerals often appear as white dust on your furniture.
-It's also possible for you to breathe in some minerals that are spread into the air.
-Distilled or demineralized water has a much lower mineral content than does tap water.
-Also, use demineralization cartridges or filters if recommended by the manufacturer.
+You also might breathe in some minerals that are spread into the air.
+Distilled or demineralized water has much fewer minerals than does tap water.
+Also, use demineralization cartridges or filters if the maker of the humidifier suggests doing so.